75+ Animals in Chinese and Their Cultural Significance (Audio Included)

 To understand Chinese idioms that mention animals

-Mandarin also has its own share of animal idioms to describe human characteristics.
+Mandarin has its own share of idioms many of which feature animals.

 To understand their significance in everyday life